RocketAlien/node-geohash-cpp/README.md

 Decode hashstring into a bound box matches it.
 Data returned in a four-element
 array: [minlat, minlon, maxlat, maxlon]

+### geohash.neighbors (hashstring)

+Return neighbors of a geohash string in all 8 directions.

+### geohash.expand (hashstring)

+Return neighbors of a geohash string plus the center geohash string itself, useful for DB queries.

 About Geohash
 -------------